From a Humble Start

 The World's Worst Boss

-Bezos responded, on the same day, to the Times article by writing a memo to employees.
+Bezos responded to the article, on the same day, by writing a memo to employees.
 In it, he said the article did not portray Amazon as he saw it and urged employees to contact him directly if they felt the article's portrayal was accurate.

 Amazon Today